fluiddynsci/EngSketchPad/README.txt

     It is advisable to unblock browser tabs on the web browser in use.

-    The training material is no longer part of this distribution.
-The last training was given for Rev 1.22 and can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
+    Training material can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
 The first is on ESP geometry construction, labeled with ESP, and the second on analysis, labeled with CAPS.